 At timestamp 39:00-40:45 in the documentary above, Ma Zhenyong, director of one of the biggest Chinese exporters was giving the producer of the film a tour of the facility when the producer saw a white substance going into the tomato sauce in large quantities.
 When asked by a translator to identify the substance, he said, “I cannot answer that.
 This is our recipe.
 I cannot talk about it.
 These additives are legitimate.
 We filed our recipe at the Chinese Goods Inspection and Examination Office.
 We only add what is filed there.”

-The white powder is soybean powder, used as a thickener, as well as other ingredients.
+The white powder is soybean, starch, and maltose (malt sugar) powder, used as a thickener, and possibly other ingredients.

 Zhenyong said privately to the translator, “With regards to our production, 80% of the product is the raw material, tomato.
 In the remaining 20%, there is soybean, starch, maltose.
 The best thing is not to talk about the substances that are added.”